WSWCWaterDataExchange/MappingStatesDataToWaDE2.0/Texas/AggregatedAmounts/ReadME.md

 ---------------- | ----------------- | ------------------ | --------------------- | --------------- | ----------- | ---------
 TWDB | TX_12| Municipal_ground | TWDB_1 | TWDB_Water_uses| 2000 | 2127781

 Any data fields that are missing required values and dropped from the WaDE-ready dataset are instead saved in a separate csv file (e.g. **aggregatedamounts_mandatoryFieldMissing.csv**) for review.
 This allows for future inspection and ease of inspection on missing items.
-Mandatory fields for the **aggregatedallocations_NM.ipynb** include the following:
+Mandatory fields for the **aggregatedallocations_TX.ipynb** include the following:
 - OrganizationUUID
 - ReportingUnitUUID
 - WaterSourceUUID